imrul18/imrul18/README.md

 <img src="https://github.com/hmimeee/hmimeee/raw/main/hello.gif" width="30%">

 ## OVERVIEW
-Hi, this is Imran.
-I love to work to develop web applications.
-Little less but also like to build hybrid mobile applications.
-Also working with API for mobile applications.
-I've been working for more than 3 years in this madness world.
-I like to explore new technologies and develop software solutions.
+Hi, this is Imrul Afnan.
+I love to work to develop mobile applications.
+Little less but also like to build web applications.
+Also working with API for mobile and web applications.
+I've been working for more than 6 months.
-- I like to explore new technologies and develop software solutions.
-- I'm on track for learning more about Artificial Intelligence, Systems Design, and Cloud Architecture.
-- I’m currently working on all kinds of frontend javascript frameworks like Vue.js, React.js, Angular.js, etc.
+- I’m currently working on React.js, React-Native, Node.js and Laravel.
-- For backend PHP and Python and it's frameworks specially Laravel, Codeigniter, CakePHP, Django etc.

 ### 🛠 Tech Stacks
 These are the technologies or programmes I usually work.